pmichaillat/unemployment/syllabus.md

 Most Tuesday class meetings will be devoted to discussing readings.

 To lead the discussion, students will give 10-minute presentations that summarize the readings for the week.
-Each student will give two reading presentations during the quarter.
-The presentations will be scheduled one week in advance.
+Each student will give several presentations during the quarter (the exact number of presentations will depend on the enrollment).
+The presentations will be scheduled in advance.

 Each presentation should have [6 slides addressing the following questions](https://github.com/pmichaillat/unemployment/blob/main/presentations/readings/template.pdf):